 - Global Awareness Week – This is a chance for pupils to learn about other countries and/or cultures.
 Pupils may listen to music, cook food or learn some of the language of another country.

 - Sports events – Pupils have access to sports events and tournaments off-site.
 Additional coaching is available at times during the year for some pupils.

 - Trips and Residential trips – Classes try to incorporate at least one educational trip per half term.
-Some classes arrange a residential week in the summer term.
+Some classes may attend a residential week in the Summer Term.

-- Horse riding – Riding for the disabled (RDA) sessions are available for some pupils in the Department.
+- Horse riding – Riding for the disabled (RDA) sessions may be available for some pupils in the Department.

-- Swimming – Swimming sessions are available with some pupils accessing the school Hydrotherapy pool and some pupils accessing GL1.
+- Swimming – Some pupils access the school Hydrotherapy pool and some pupils attend GL1.

-- ‘Rotary Kids Out’ – We are extremely lucky that the ‘Rotary Club’ give the whole Department the opportunity every year to access a local ‘Fun Park’ attraction.
-All of our pupils get unlimited access to an attraction with other Special School pupils.
+- Annual ‘Rotary Kids Out’ – We are extremely lucky that the ‘Rotary Club’ give the majority of the pupils in the Department the opportunity to access a local ‘Fun Park’ attraction.
+Our pupils receive unlimited access to the attraction with other Special School pupils.
 This gives them a stress free, fun experience and the opportunity to socialise with pupils from other schools.

 Assessment and Reporting to Parents

 Your son/daughter’s teacher will be continually assessing their work to help inform planning and to tailor the personalised learning programmes appropriately for each pupil.
 This process will help your son/daughter become empowered to take an active part in their own learning.
 Teachers will support pupils, where appropriate, to help them set their own targets and goals.